 What are the Dead Sea Scrolls?
 Do they predict the future?
 Were they suppressed by the Vatican?
 Do they reveal secret information about Jesus?
 Conspiracy theories and tabloid headlines abound, but what do the scrolls really tell us?
 This course will look at the tabloids, the conspiracy theories and the scrolls themselves to understand better Judaism and early Christianity.

+T/RS 241Z 3 cr.
 (P) Early Biblical Heroes and Villains